Monitor WHOIS Records for Domain Changes

 Registrar information: The company where the domain is registered (GoDaddy, Namecheap, Cloudflare Registrar, etc.) and the registrar's WHOIS server address.

-Status codes: EPP status codes that describe the domain's current state.
+Status codes: EPP status codes, defined by ICANN, that describe the domain's current state.
 A domain with only clientTransferProhibited is likely parked or inactive.
 Domains with ok status have no restrictions and are ready to use.
 Status codes change before any other observable behavior does.

 Nameserver records: The DNS servers the domain points to.
 An inactive domain typically points to parking nameservers.
 When the registrant is ready to launch a site, they update these to point to their hosting provider - this is often the clearest signal that activation is imminent.